lorenzoc01/remove-chrome-fullscreen-popup/README.md

-# Remove "Exit Fullscreen" popup in Chrome/Opera/OperaGX/Edge/Brave/Comet
+# Remove "Exit Fullscreen" popup in Chromium-based browsers

-A simple [Windhawk](https://windhawk.net) mod to remove the annoying “TO EXIT FULLSCREEN PRESS ESC/F11” popup in Chromium-based browsers like Chrome, Opera, OperaGX, Edge, Brave and Comet.
+A simple [Windhawk](https://windhawk.net) mod to remove the annoying “TO EXIT FULLSCREEN PRESS ESC/F11” popup in Chromium-based browsers.

 ![Chrome](screenshots/chrome.png)
 ![OperaGX](screenshots/operagx.png)

+## Browsers

+Here's a list of the browsers I tested.

+Supported:
+- Google Chrome
+- Microsoft Edge
+- Opera/OperaGX
+- Brave
+- Maxthon
+- Naver Whale
+- Aloha
+- Comet

+Unsupported (not working):
+- Vivaldi
+- Yandex

+The mod might work with other browsers.
+If you want to test it, you can add the executable name in the mod includes:

+`// @include         chrome.exe`

 ## ⚠ Important